-The ADAP Advocacy Association (aaa+®) issued the following press releases:
+ADAP Advocacy issued the following press releases:

 Highlighting its Commitment to Access, Information & Participation

 WASHINGTON, D.C.
-(May 3, 2022) - The ADAP Advocacy Association (aaa+®) today released its 2021 Annual Report – which highlights the organization’s ongoing commitment to access, information and participation for patient advocacy designed to promote and protect the AIDS Drug Assistance Program ("ADAP").
+(April 25, 2023) - The ADAP Advocacy Association (aaa+®) today released its 2022 Annual Report – which highlights the organization’s ongoing commitment to access, information and participation for patient advocacy designed to promote and protect the AIDS Drug Assistance Program ("ADAP").
 The report is shared using an infographic format to capture the previous year's highlights.

 Retreats designed to assemble key stakeholder groups to discuss pertinent issues facing people living with HIV/AIDS and other chronic health conditions

 WASHINGTON, D.C.
 (January 25, 2023) - The ADAP Advocacy Association (aaa+®) today announced its 2023 Health Fireside Chats.